 - contributions to other levels of service: service body or WSO

 Budgets can be legibly handwritten, typed, or entered into a software program.
-The advantage of using computer software— whether a spreadsheet or financial program—is the ease of entering, updating, and disseminating data to members.
-(See Exhibit 2 on p.
-3 for a sample budget.)
+The advantage of using computer software—whether a spreadsheet or financial program—is the ease of entering, updating, and disseminating data to members.
+(Download Exhibit 2.)

 How do we reach consensus on the budget?